fac-members/fac-slides/src/slides/term-3/full-stack-app/index.md

 ---

-This les you build an API route to fetch JSON from.
+This lets you build an API route to fetch JSON from.

 Simpler than having to create and deploy a whole separate server.